 The Bonfield Snowmobile Club (BSC) is one of approximately 250 local snowmobile clubs that make up the Ontario Federation of Snowmobile Clubs (OFSC).
 We belong to District 11 of the OFSC, the Near North Trail Association (NNTA).

-Our local club was founded in 1969 by John Foisy and has been going strong ever since.
+In operation for more than 50 years, our local club was founded in 1969 by John Foisy and has been going strong ever since.
 We were one of the pioneers in establishing the organized trail system here in Northern Ontario.

 Our first club President was Edward Lamothe and the first snowmobile dealer in the Bonfield area was Sampson Sales.